nitlang/nit/doc/manual/basic_type.md

 All objects have a `to_s` method that converts the object to a String.
-`print` is a top-level method that takes any number of arguments and prints to the standard output. `print` always add a newline, another top-level method, `printn`, does not add the newline.
+`print` is a top-level method that takes any number of arguments and prints them to the standard output. `print` always adds a newline to the output, another top-level method, `printn`, does not add a newline.

 ~~~
 var x: String